subaquatic-pierre/linux-tools/README.md

     sudo usermod -aG group user

-- a - append a secondary group, if you dont add this flag it will replace all current groups
+- a - Append a secondary group, if you don't add this flag it will replace all current groups
 - G - This states a secondary group to add the user to
-- aG sudo - this adds a user to the sudoers group. this allows the user to use the sudo command
+- aG sudo - This adds a user to the sudoers group. this allows the user to use the sudo command

 ##### Change user primary group